 Oak Brothers: Fine Restorers of Interior Architecture

 Hi!
 My name is Jeff Ediger.
-I’m the owner and founder of Oak Brothers, a shop dedicated to the restoration of historic and vintage interior architecture.
+I’m the owner and founder of Oak Brothers, a shop dedicated to the restoration of historic and vintage architectural wood–windows, doors, fireplace surrounds, built-in cabinets, wood trim, and similar interior architectural elements.
+We also do whole room restorations.
 Here I am, measuring the length of the “Home-Depot-Special” chandelier that was hanging in my 1923 Chicago brick bungalow when I bought it.
 (I can’t wait to rip it out and toss it where it belongs!)
 I’m up here on this ladder because I need to figure out how much chain I should add to this vintage chandelier I’m holding in my other hand to get it to hang at a proper height.
 It doesn’t look like much now, but wait until I’m finished restoring it!
 Installing this period chandelier is part of the larger project I’ve undertaken–the restoration of this dining room to a period Arts and Crafts style consistent with the age of my house.
 You can see our plans and follow our progress by going here to my blog.